 The lead architect and design team will have developed detailed designs including detailed layout plans and visual representations of the design.

-Stadium for Bath will present the detailed designs to the public and all stakeholder groups, including local residents and the wider Bath community.
-This consultation will provide stakeholders with the opportunity to comment on key elements of the detailed designs.
+Stadium for Bath has presented the detailed designs to the public and all stakeholder groups, including local residents and the wider Bath community.
+These consultations provide stakeholders with the opportunity to comment on key elements of the detailed designs.